-Buying a home can be fun and exciting, but it also one of the largest purchases of your life.
-You need the right team to help you eliminate stress.
+Buying a home is fun and exciting!
+But, it can also be one of the largest purchases of your life, and you need the right team to help you eliminate the stress that it brings.
 That’s where Statewide Mortgage steps in.
-Not only will we help you find the best loan program to fit your needs, but we will make the process quick and enjoyable.
+Not only will we help you find the best loan program to fit your needs, but our team will also work to make the process quick and enjoyable!

 Get Pre-Qualified or Pre-Approved

-Based on how much you are pre-approved for, you and your realtor will make an offer on the home you want to purchase.
-After this offer is accepted, you will…
+You and your realtor will make an offer on the home you want to purchase based on how much you have been pre-approved for.
+After your offer is accepted, you will...

 Tax returns, W2s and bank statements are all required before we can underwrite your loan.
 Your underwriter will review your file and provide a conditional approval based on the documents you provide.